HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/portal_search/administer_portal_search/customize_searchcenter/srtsearchlet.md

 Configure a portlet that retrieves and displays search results from third-party search engines, then add the External Search Results portlet to the Search Center.

 The External Search Results is a specialized portlet that administrators can add to HCL Digital Experience Search.
-When you add that portlet to HCL Digital Experience Product Documentation Search, the results of a search that is initiated from the **Search** page includes results from third-party external search engines.
+When you add that portlet to HCL Digital Experience Product Documentation Search, the results of a search that is initiated from the **Search** page include results from third-party external search engines.
 You can add more than one copy of the External Search Results portlet to the **HCL Digital Experience Product Documentation Search** page.
 You can also configure each of these portlets to display a specific number of search results.

-!!! note
+**Note:**

 1. You must be logged in as Administrator to add an External Search Results portlet to the Search Center.
 2. The External Search Results portlet can be added only to the Search Center on the HCL Digital Experience Product Documentation Search page.
 It does not function anywhere else.

 To add the External Search Results portlet to the **HCL Digital Experience Product Documentation Search** page and configure it, proceed as follows: